 David Brown Santasalo is gearing up to restore an ‘Operation Buffalo’ LVT gearbox for the Crowland Buffalo LVT Historical Group after being buried 30ft underground for 74 years.
 The gearbox which has been preserved in a second world war military amphibious land craft, is now undergoing refurbishment at our manufacturing facility in Huddersfield, UK.

-During the ‘Big Flood of 1947’, sixteen tanks were sent into Crowland, Lincolnshire by the British Army to act as a barricade against the River Welland’s banks breaking.
-The tanks created a standing flood defence for almost 30,000 acres of land around the River Welland, however when the water was then pumped back into the flood plain, five of the Buffalo tanks floated away.
-Whilst they were able to recover one of the tanks, two sank into fishing pits and the rest were unrecovered.
+During the ‘Big Flood of 1947’, sixteen military amphibious land crafts were sent into Crowland, Lincolnshire by the British Army to act as a barricade against the River Welland’s banks breaking.
+The amphibious land crafts created a standing flood defence for almost 30,000 acres of land around the River Welland, however when the water was then pumped back into the flood plain, five of the Buffalo military amphibious land crafts floated away.
+Whilst they were able to recover one of the crafts, two sank into fishing pits and the rest were unrecovered.

 After hearing about the disappearance of the 26ft, 18,000 kg tanks, Daniel Abbott, Chairman of the Crowland Buffalo LVT Historical Group committed himself to finding the tanks over the last four years.
 Starting with a dedicated committee of friends to help him research, ongoing fundraisers to maintain necessary funds and help from RAF Wittering, along with an army of volunteers and a drone flight from Crowland Cranes, the first Buffalo craft was finally recovered after a five day operation ending on Thursday 29th April 2021.